kryptokrona/kryptokrona-kotlin-sdk/website/README.md

 # Kryptokrona Kotlin SDK Website

 This is the website for the Kryptokrona Kotlin SDK.
-It is built using SvelteKit and kit-docs.
+It is built using SvelteKit and Sveltepress.

 To visit the production website: https://sdk.kryptokrona.org